stenwt/magicmirror-helm/README.md

 For overriding variables see: [Customizing the chart](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing)

-The current setup uses [traefik](https://github.com/containous/traefik-helm-chart) as ingress (definded in `ingressroute.yaml`), a "normal" ingress definition will come soon.
+The current setup uses [traefik](https://github.com/containous/traefik-helm-chart) as ingress, for using nginx-ingress you have to change `ingress.type`.
+You can also run without ingress, the you have to disable ingress (`ingress.enabled=false`) and setup the service as `LoadBalancer`, see example in `values.yaml`.

 # MagicMirror configuration: Config, Modules, and custom CSS